 Noteworthy CharacteristicsThe architectural leaves grow up to 6 feet across.
-They are rounded and deeply toothed, and sit atop prickly stalks that extend to 10 feet tall and form giant clumps.
-Gunnera manicata produces large, bottle-brush spikes of tiny reddish-green florets in the spring.
+They are rounded and deeply toothed, and they sit atop prickly stalks that extend to 10 feet tall and form giant clumps.
+This gunnera produces large, bottle-brush spikes of tiny reddish-green florets in the spring.
 It looks particularly at home at the water's edge.

 CarePrefers deep, moist soil, in sun or partial shade.
 Shelter from drying winds.
 It may survive a colder zone with the protection of a dry mulch.

-PropagationSow seed when fresh and overwinter in cool, frost free location.
+PropagationSow seed when fresh, and overwinter in a cool, frost-free location.
 Germination is slow.
 Take basal leaf cuttings in spring.